DannyBimma/DannyBimma/README.md

 # DannyBimma

 My government name is Daniel Trotman, but the sheer amount of software engineers who share my name is slightly concerning.
-As a result, I use the nickname DannyBimma for all my socials excluding LinkedIn 🙂
+As a result, I call myself DannyBimma 🙂

 ## 🚀 About Me
 I'm a software engineer in training...